sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

 So for these two nodes to be deployed correctly, what needs to happen?
 First, we have to make sure the nodes are deployed in the correct order.
 Because our webserver node relies on our MySQL server, we need to ensure that puppet runs on our database server first and webserver second.
-We also need a method for passing for passing information among our nodes.
+We also need a method for passing information among our nodes.
-Because information our webserver needs in order to connect to our database may be based on facter facts, conditional logic, or functions in the puppet manifest that defines the component, Puppet won't know what it is until it actually generates the catalog for the database node.
+Because the information our webserver needs to connect to our database may be based on facter facts, conditional logic, or functions in the puppet manifest that defines the component, Puppet won't know what it is until it actually generates the catalog for the database node.
 Once Puppet has this information, it needs a way to pass it on as parameters for our webserver component.

 Both of these requirements are met through something called an environment resources.
 Unlike the node-specific resources (like `user` or `file`) that tell Puppet how to configure a single